2 DAY SOLAR PV PRACTICAL COURSE

 Safety: Indemnity forms might need to be completed in some classes, there may be physical testing of systems in which case safety gloves & or goggles will prevent accidental contact & reduce risks associated with physical activity.

-The course duration is 2 days and an admission fee of R1800.00 is payable before the commencement of the course and limited to 20 people per class.
+The course duration is 2 days and an admission fee of R1800.00 is payable before the commencement of the course.

 The course includes training materials and lunch.